We will be happy to answer your questions

 Describe your business idea to us - you can do this by email, phone call or online meeting.

-This will enable us to assess whether an MIP is the right solution for your business - it may be worth considering a KIP or even operating legally outside of the supervision of the FSA.
+This will allow us to assess whether an MIP is the right solution for your business - it may be worth considering a KIP or even operating legally outside of the supervision of the FSA.
 We will answer questions about the process of obtaining registration as an MIP and discuss the scope of our services, tailoring to your individual needs.
 We are covered by legal professional privilege.

 Krok 2